harshalkokate/DataProjects/README.md

 # Data Projects
-This repositry is a series of python data projects.
+This repository is a series of python data projects.